9ae/ace/characters/vio.md

 Entrapta draws us in with her sense of wonder.
 Despite being jaded what are characteristics if Vio inspires us to believe in a better world?
 She is constantly giving everyone the benefit of the doubt, despite her solidary nature and fear of people.
 She secretly yearns to be surrounded by people.
 Anyone that is willing to be part of her life, she is too afraid to lose.

 *What is her vunerability that makes her relatable to readers?*
+Vio had always been a romantic at heart.
+She hides it because she was brought up to be a fighter and a leader.
+Since her family had been kidnapped and held for ransome many times, she didn't think it was reasonable for someone in leadership position to have loved ones.
+She doesn't want that to happen to her spouse or children.

+But even so, she's had many obsesive crushes.
+Even though the she never outwardly admits it, the reader can see she is gaga for Zaki, when he reveals that he likes Sicili.

+She talks to imaginary Lessa and Erik.

 ---
 ## Goals